JonathanBrownCFA/scrape-it-like-you-mean-it/README.md

  CD into root of cloned directory and run `node server.js` and open your preferred browser to the port specified by the node server.js response (localhost:4000)

-`localhost:port/scrape` will scrape the Guardian UK website
+`localhost:port/scrape` will scrape the Drudge Report website

 `localhost:port/articles` will display the scraped articles